GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql-for-wp/docs-pro/modules/access-control/en.md

 ## Access Control rules

-The GraphQL API PRO plugin makes available the following access control rules:
+The Gato GraphQL PRO plugin makes available the following access control rules:

 - Disable access
 - Grant access only if the user is logged-in or out